That's really great idea - to make 1 minute video story about stem cells. I like it a lot:

 It was quite predictable and here it is:

-"Polypeptide Thermogels as a Three Dimensional Culture Scaffold for Hepatogenic Differentiation of Human Tonsil-Derived Mesenchymal Stem Cells"
+"Polypeptide Thermogels as a Three Dimensional Culture Scaffold for Hepatogenic Differentiation of Human Tonsil-Derived Mesenchymal Stem Cells"I think it could be really possible to obtain stem cells from different tissues.

 ACS Applied Materials & Interfaces